Note

 Public API for Bots

-Deployment Platform (Azure)
+Deployment Platform (Azure VM)

 3.2.1.
 Mapping Input/Output to Channels